Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Preliminaries and Notations

 where $\mathbb{I}$ denotes the visibility matrix, \ie, $\mathbb{I}_{ij}=1$ if $P_j$ is visible on $I_i$ and $0$ otherwise.
 In \S\ref{sec:local} we describe the local optimization process by solving sub-problems of Eq.~\ref{eq:repro}.

-\textit{Motion averaging}, as an alternative approach, aims to optimize the camera motion based on several known camera orientations.
-In this paper we leverage the {\it single rotation averaging} to align the camera blocks globally, where single rotations are computed given multiple measurements by the process of averaging.
-Formally, let $R_{ii'}$ denote the relative rotation from $I_i$ to $I_{i'}$, \ie $R_{ii'}=R_{i'} R_i ^\top$, we define the objective function of optimization as
+\textit{Motion averaging} aims to optimize the camera motion based on several known camera orientations.
+We leverage the {\it single rotation averaging} to align the camera blocks globally, where single rotations are computed given multiple measurements by averaging.
+Formally, let $R_{ii'}$ denote the relative rotation from $I_i$ to $I_{i'}$, \ie $R_{ii'}=R_{i'} R_i ^\top$, we define the optimization as